TranquilMarmot/YarnLoom/CONTRIBUTING.md

 The steps in the [Visual Studio Code "Publishing Extensions" docs](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) should be followed to create a personal access token (PAT) in Azure Dev Ops in order to use `vsce` to publish the extension.

-Once logged in to the publisher via `vsce`, running `npm run publish` from the root of the repo will publish the current version of the extension.
+Once logged in to the publisher via `vsce`, running `pnpm publish` from the root of the repo will publish the current version of the extension.

 ### Packaging the extension

-To manually generate a `.vsix` file, run `npm run package` at the root of the repo.
+To manually generate a `.vsix` file, run `pnpm package` at the root of the repo.

 **Note:** Sometimes, weird things can happen with lerna and `node_modules`; if you run into weird issues here, try `cd loom-extension && rm -rf node_modules && npm install` to clean things out and make sure you have all the dependencies needed.